Not for the more obvious reasons you might think.

-I was afraid that if I got a vehicle, I’d turn on the ignition, drive away, and never look back, giving in to the wanderlust that ensnares my soul at times.
+I was afraid that I’d turn on the ignition, drive away, and never look back – giving in to the wanderlust that ensnares my soul at times.
+A lot of times.

 I once went away on vacation and didn’t return for two years.

 What made this story unusual was that he was the president of a college in the US.
-He had ‘the house’, the trophy wife.
+He had ‘the house’, the beautiful trophy wife.
 Everything was seemingly perfect on the outside.
 In fact, there was no keeping up with the Joneses here…he was the Jones.

 I was intrigued.